CKK Scholarships for clubs are ALWAYS OPEN!

 Club Scholarships require that the club is a K.O.I.
 Member Club, and you must be a paid-up member of your club.
 Club scholarships are offered at the descretion of the club, and must be approved by the club.

-To start, students who purchase either the CKK scholarship or Group package from the K.O.I. website and send an email acknowledgement (to email@example.com) that they have read and understand the program requirements and cautionary notes on this page.
+To start, students who purchase either the CKK scholarship or Group package from the K.O.I. website and send an email acknowledgement to the Student Coordinator (email address above) that they have read and understand the program requirements and cautionary notes on this page.
 Students may begin working once they receive conformation that they scholarship application has been accepted.

 K.O.I.
 Member Clubs may sponsor their own CKK scholarship at any time - with no limits!
-Email Sue firstname.lastname@example.org for details.
+Email the Student Coordinator for details.

 Koi Organisation International (K.O.I.) offers scholarships, usually in the fall, for which anyone may apply.
-Limit 1 per club.
 All applications must include their club affiliation, but clubs need not be K.O.I. member clubs.

 K.O.I. will track all students’ progress (Note: REAL NAMES [not just screen names] will be used to disclose and track the progress of scholarship recipients on websites).